RezuwanHassan262/Titanic-EDA-and-Survival-Prediction/README.md

 From the figure above, we can see that,
 1. Scatterplot indicates that the survival rates vary significantly with both age and class.
-2. Passengers who paid higher fares(Pclass=1) have a better survival rate. indicated by more yellow points (survived) at higher fares.
+2. Passengers who paid higher fares(Pclass=1) have a better survival rate. indicated by more purple points (survived) at higher fares.
 3. Age distribution is not strongly correlated with survival as fare.